dalealleshouse/zero-to-devops/README.md

 The astute reader will notice that the ingress rules are routing traffic from demo.com and status.demo.com.
 For demo purposes, we are going to update our hosts file to map those domains to the IP address of the cluster.
-First, we need the IP address of the cluster.
+The command below will reveal the Minikube address.

 ``` powershell
 minikube ip